danielhorv/Modamic/README.md

 ````

 ### Runtime resizing
-The library supports AutoLayout, so when you add/remove some view or change the height of a subview, you just need to call the `setPreferredContentSizeFromAutolayout()` method of the UIViewController.
+The library supports AutoLayout, so if you add/remove some view or change the height of a subview, you just need to call the `setPreferredContentSizeFromAutolayout()` method of the UIViewController.
 This will recalculate the height and animate the resized modal - check the example project.

 ### Width
-There is 2 way to define the width of the modal
+There are 2 ways to define the width of the modal
  - dynamic: use a factor to scale the width of the parent ViewController
  - fixed: set a fixed width for the modal